gerryw1389/gerryw1389.github.io/_posts/2016-05-30-command-prompt-overview.md

 ### To Resolve:

-1. Use Ctrl-C to Abort a Command = If you have a script running or want to terminate a process, use this shortcut to stop it immediately.
+1. Use `Ctrl+C` to Abort a Command = If you have a script running or want to terminate a process, use this shortcut to stop it immediately.

 2. View a Command's Results One Page (or Line) at a Time - Just press the space bar to advance by page or press the Enter key to advance one line at a time.